-From Cedar Grove Farm to Fan Hall of Fame: Canaan Sandy’s Journey to Healing
+From Cedar Grove Farm to Fan Hall of Fame: Canaan Sandy’s Story

 With the advances in diagnostic technology, many families learn during pregnancy that their baby will be born with Down syndrome.
 That wasn't the case for Ginger Sandy, mother of Canaan.
 She explains, "Canaan's heart stopped beating during the birth process, and then he failed terribly on the APGAR scoring system."
 The next morning, a physician at White River Medical Center in Batesville, where Canaan was delivered, sat Ginger down and uttered life-altering words: "I think the baby has Down syndrome."